/images/resources/code-examples/code-examples-dotnet.jpg

 Authentication Flow

-Microsoft security libraries first use the issuer URL to locate the OpenID Connect metadata endpoint.
-This is done by appending a standard subpath, and is called via a GET request.
-The response contains public endpoints that will be called during user authentication, and to receive tokens.
+The .NET framework first uses the issuer URL to locate the OpenID Connect metadata endpoint.
+This is done by appending a standard subpath and is called via a GET request.
+The response contains public endpoints that the framework calls during user authentication and to receive tokens.

 http